Residents' handbook and purchaser’s information pack

 As your landlord, we own and maintain all communal grounds surrounding the scheme.
 Qualified contractors carry out landscape maintenance in accordance with a specification and health and safety procedures.

 Should you have any comments, complaints or requests for the landscape gardeners, you can contact your Scheme Manager or ourselves.
-We will inspect the area concerned and if required pass any information to the gardeners for their attention.
-We ask all residents to refrain from approaching the gardeners directly to request them to carry out works as they are only able to accept instructions from the Scheme Manager or Longhurst Group.
+We'll inspect the area concerned and if required pass any information to the gardeners for their attention.
+We ask all residents to refrain from approaching the gardeners directly to request them to carry out works as they're only able to accept instructions from the Scheme Manager or the Group.

 Residents are not permitted to add or remove shrubs or plants from the communal grounds or alter the landscaping.